Quebec durable goods law comes into effect | Globalnews.ca

-MONTREAL – A new Quebec law came into effect Sunday aimed at protecting consumers against planned obsolescence while ensuring they have the information needed to repair and maintain goods they buy.
+MONTREAL – A new Quebec law came into effect Sunday aimed at protecting consumers against products intentionally designed with shorter lifespans while ensuring they have the information needed to repair and maintain goods they buy.

 Quebec’s so-called “right-to-repair” law, part of the province’s amendments to its consumer protection law, will require retailers and manufacturers to disclose whether replacement parts and repair services are available and maintenance information is made clear ahead of a sale.

 The provisions were passed unanimously by the provincial legislature on Oct.
-3, 2023, as part of an act to protect consumers against the deliberate shortening of the lifespan of a product and to promote durability, repairability and maintenance of goods.
+3, 2023, as part of an act to protect consumers against planned obsolescence — the deliberate shortening of the lifespan of a product — and to promote durability, repairability and maintenance of goods.

 While Quebec’s existing laws, since 1978, required retailers and manufacturers to make information on replacement parts and repair services available, now consumers will have information to fix items themselves.